pipebots/sprintBotBLEControl/Documentation.md

 >Note: Some members call it _Sprintbot-2_ which can be confusing as this was the first robot developed in a sprint, but was undertaken in the second sprint event of the project.
 Sprint2Bot maybe more accurate.

 # Software
 T3 is not responsible for the high level control of the robot.
-Who is responsible for the low level control was not clear at thbut as T3 had exsisting work that could be partly repurposed and had more direct access to the components we took it upon ourselves to create a method for the however based on existing work we created an android app and firmware to allow others control of the robot.
+Who is responsible for the low level control was not clear at the start of the sprint but as T3 had exsisting work that could be partly repurposed and had more direct access to the components we took it upon ourselves to create a method for manual control.
+This was later developed into firmware which can recieve commands from a higher level program and then move  the however based on existing work we created an android app and firmware to allow others control of the robot.

 ## Robot Firmware
 Low level control is handled by an [Arduino Nano 33 Sense BLE](https://store.arduino.cc/arduino-nano-33-ble-sense).